jimv39/qvcsos/README.md

 First, some assumptions:

 1. You have already installed a suitable JDK.
-The code base requires JDK 8 or JDK 17 at this point.
-Recent testing has been on Java 17.
+The code base requires JDK 17 at this point.
 2. You have already installed Apache maven.
 3. You have some fluency with maven, and its various plugins.